JunkyByte/jupyter-autopy/README.md

 ### Hey there! <br>
 __jupyter-autopy__ is a __Jupyter Notebook__ extensions which
-allows you to automatically copy-paste code cells from an open `.ipynb` to a `.py` standard python file. <br>
+allows you to simply copy-paste code cells from an open `.ipynb` to a `.py` standard python file. <br>
 This is similar to `.py` export feature __Jupyter__ has by default but is more advanced as it allows you to mark the cells